 Want to learn more about equity and inclusion?

 Our Law Library has put together an annotated bibliography featuring relevant books, articles, and other resources that you can access online or through our library's print collections.

 William & Mary Law School welcomes your input on fostering an inclusive climate for all community members.
-You may use this form to provide anonymous feedback or suggestions.
+Please e-mail firstname.lastname@example.org with feedback or suggestions.